thingsboard/thingsboard.github.io/docs/trendz/guide/analyze-building-energy-usage-and-carbon-emissions.md

 layout: docwithnav-trendz
 assignees:
   - vparomskiy
-title: Analyze energy consumption sources in the building
+title: Analyze building energy usage and emissions tracking
-description: Analyze energy consumption sources in the building
+description: How to optimize energy usage in the building and reduce carbon emissions

 energy-analytic-dashboard:
   0: